 If you’re planning to start a business in Connecticut using a specific name, you may need to register for a business name.
 Business name registration is commonly referred to as a Connecticut DBA or “Doing Business As,” but is officially called a Trade Name.

-To see if you need to register for a Connecticut Trade Name and steps on how to register, check out our guide.
+Check out our guide to see if you need to register for a Connecticut Trade Name and the steps to register.

 Who needs to register for a Connecticut Trade Name?